SichangHe/JSphere/execution.md

 ## Analyze API call traces

+- [x] Separate site load & interaction
+    - [x] Make single gremlins injection split each VV8 log into a part w/o interaction and a part w/ interaction: separate browser page for each load.
+    - [x] When aggregating record, split by gremlins injection in VV8 log.
+- [ ] Find anchor APIs, the most popular APIs overall and per script.
+    - Filter out most internal, user-defined, and injected calls.
+    - Analysis of API popularity in `popular_api_calls_analysis.md`.
+        - Tail-heavy distribution.
+        - Many calls before interaction begin.
+        - DOM & event APIs dominate absolute counts.
+        - Popularity per script is useless.
+        - APIs called out in the proposal are somewhat popular.
+- [ ] Figure out frontend interaction/ DOM element generation API classification
+    - `HTMLDocument.createElement`
+        before interaction is clearly **DOM element generation**.
+    - Various `addEventListener` calls are **frontend processing**.
+    - [ ] We only somewhat know what sphere a script belongs to, but how do we know it does not belong to another sphere?

+### Log file interpretation

 VV8 creates a log file per thread, roughly equivalent to a browser page we create plus some junk background workers.
 Each of `$N/vv8-*.log` contains: